• Loading stock data...

 As Sophie Cunningham has leaned in to a role as Caitlin Clark’s proverbial on-court bodyguard, her marketability is soaring.

-The Indiana Fever guard is set to announce a podcast deal with Colin Cowherd’s The Volume digital media company today, Front Office Sports has learned.
+The Indiana Fever guard has launched a podcast with Colin Cowherd’s The Volume digital media company.

 Cunningham will cohost Show Me Something with sports reporter turned reality show star West Wilson of Bravo’s Summer House.
 (The two high-school friends grew up together in Columbia, Mo.)
 Launching today, their weekly podcast will feature guests from the worlds of entertainment, sports, and lifestyle.